Child Injuries from Dog Bites Can Be Serious

 When the victim of a dog bite is a child, other factors might impact liability.
 Children are often not held to the same standard as an adult.
 Therefore, a child who wanders into a neighbor’s yard and is bitten by a dog might still have a claim if the neighbor was negligent in failing to secure the dog or prevent a child from wandering in an area where the dog might attack the child.

-An experienced dog bite attorney can evaluate the facts related to your case to determine your child’s rights regarding a dog bite injury claim.
+Our experienced dog bite attorney will evaluate the facts related to your case to determine your child’s rights regarding a dog bite injury claim.

-Call Our Kansas City Child Injury Lawyer for a Free Case Review
+Our Kansas City Child Injury Lawyer Can Help

-If your child sustains a dog bite, get answers to your legal questions from a trusted legal advocate for children.
-We work with you to protect your child’s best interest.
-Call 816-203-0143 for a free consultation with our Kansas City child injury attorney.
+If your child was injured by a dog bite, get answers to your legal questions from our experienced child injury attorneys.
+We'll guide you every step of the way to help protect your child’s best interest.
+Call us today at 816-203-0143 or through our online contact form for a free consultation with our Kansas City child injury attorney.
+We're here for you, and on your side.